 Simply put, you can’t keep a valid conversation going when your vocabulary size is limited to 1000 words.
 What you will have is a small talk of the type “Hey-how-are-you-my-name-is-Alina-I’m-from-Russia-yes-I-like-Spanish”.

-Let’s admit it: any idiot can memorize 10 simple phrases to present themselves.
-The question is whether it’s what you want.
+Let’s admit it: anyone can memorize 10 simple phrases to present themselves.
+The question is whether this is all you want.
 For most introverts, the answer would be no.

 In this case, forget about the common advice to start speaking a foreign language from day one.
 Do the opposite: learn to listen first.